xmos/lib_device_control/lib_device_control/doc/rst/lib_control.rst

 ............

-The Device Control Library handles the routing of control messages between a host and one or many controllable entities within the controlled device.
+The Device Control Library handles the routing of control messages between a host and one or many controllable resources within the controlled device.

 .. figure:: images/control_logical_view.pdf